moodmosaic/bookmarks/README.md

 ## C

-property-based testing for C: generate input to find obscure bugs, then reduce to minimal failing input
+Property-based testing for C: generate input to find obscure bugs, then reduce to minimal failing input
 https://github.com/silentbicycle/theft

 Throw The Switch - C Code That Doesn't Suck